 Constructing Aragog and operating him on set proved to be the most challenging task Dudman and crew were assigned for the production — the character alone required a crew of 97 people.
 The spider had a 10-foot body and a 18-foot leg span and was sculpted in full-size by Gary Pollard.
 The body was sculpted separately from the legs.

 The actual animatronic featured a steel armature, which was covered with foam latex skin.
+Each one of the spider’s hairs was manually inserted; the finer hairs were broom hairs, whereas the larger ones were feathers with a coat of synthetic hair and Lurex.
 The body was constructed with a fiberglass supporting structure that covered the steel armature, and was in turn covered by the skin.
 Animatronic supervisor Chris Barton, aided by animatronic engineers Simon Williams and Steve Wright, devised the mechanisms animating the giant spider, whereas the electronics were assigned to Tamzine Hanks.

 Aragog’s face could perform a range of detailed movements to suggest talking motion.
 “Its eyes, its front hairy teeth, and other bits in his face moved,” Dudman related, “they were all hooked up through a Gilderfluke computer-controlled system.”
 The animatronic was programmed to deliver recorded dialogue (voice actor Julian Glover’s lines) on set.
 “Everyone on set could hear the spider through a loudspeaker,” Dudman said.
 “We could literally pause the dialogue to allow Harry to say his lines, then cut in with the spider’s dialogue.”